 “All funds carry some level of risk.
 With mutual funds, you may lose some or all of the money you invest because the securities held by a fund can go down in value.
-Dividends or interest payments may also change as market conditions change,” according to the Securities and Exchange Commission (SEC).
-“A fund’s past performance is not as important as you might think because past performance does not predict future returns.
+Dividends or interest payments may also change as market conditions change…A fund’s past performance is not as important as you might think because past performance does not predict future returns.
 But past performance can tell you how volatile or stable a fund has been over a period of time.
 The more volatile the fund, the higher the investment risk.”

 “Bond mutual funds — like all mutual funds — involve investment risk, including the possible loss of principal.
 A fundamental principle of investing known as the risk/reward tradeoff means that when you make an informed decision to assume some risk, you also create the opportunity for reward.
 Investors should be aware of the risks and potential for losses associated with bond mutual fund investing,” according to the Investment Company Institute (ICI).

 Here are a few low-risk mutual funds for conservative investors to consider.

 Fidelity Income Conservative Bond Fund (FCONX)

 Expense Ratio: 0.35% per year, or $35 on a $10,000 investment.

 The Fidelity Income Conservative Bond Fund (MUTF:FCONX) epitomizes “low-risk mutual fund,” particularly at a time when interest rates could rise.
 Short-term bond funds are among this year’s most popular fixed-income funds due to the lower duration risk profile offered by short-dated bonds.

 Credit risk is benign with this Fidelity fund because its holdings are comprised primarily of sovereign debt.
 Over 70% of FCONX’s holdings are rated AA or A.